About the Coach Education Programme

-The HSI Coaching Programme was originally implemented by the Equestrian Federation of Ireland (EFI) Coaching Committee in 1998 (now the HSI Coaching Committee).
-The aim of the programme is as follows:
+Originally implemented by the Equestrian Federation of Ireland Coaching Committee in 1998, now the HSI Coaching Steering Committee, the aim of the programme is to:

 The main objectives of Sport Ireland Coaching are to:

 - Raise the standard, status and profile of coaching in Ireland to provide performers and participants with the best quality coaching through their involvement in sport

 - Lead the development of coaching in Ireland through the implementation of a quality coach and tutor education and support programmes

 - Work in partnership with NGBs and the wider sporting sector on an all-island basis